-This feature is called Merge orders, which is a new way of working with Inventoro’s purchase order proposals in default mode.
+This feature is called Merge orders, which is a new way of working with Inventoro’s purchase order proposals.

 How does Inventoro propose purchase orders?

-It goes like this.
-We know the sales forecast, on-hand inventory, in-transit inventory, and of course, Inventoro knows who is the supplier and his lead time and purchase order period, etc.
+Inventoro analyzes data about sales forecast, on-hand inventory, in-transit inventory, and of course, Inventoro knows who is the supplier, their lead time and purchase order period.

 Basically, this is the overall result.
 It’s called SawTooths graph (or sometimes diagram or model).
 This is a simulation of your future inventory and also the reason why our logo looks like it does.

 For this Inventoro needs to propose a purchase order with proper timing regarding real lead time.
-You can see several PO - purchase orders (turquoise color).
+You can see several POs - purchase orders (turquoise color).

 By default, Inventoro will provide a sum of these purchase orders for the chosen period (for example next 60 days or 12 months).